9 Must-Know Digital Advertising Venture Capital Firms

 2. Progress Ventures

-Progress Ventures is a Boston-based investment fund that has been focusing on advertising technology and digital media companies since 2008.
-They primarily invest in early-stage businesses, providing capital to help them grow.
+Progress Ventures is a Boston-based investment fund that concentrates on advertising and digital media technology.
+They provide capital to companies building innovative solutions in these markets, backing them from their earliest stages.

-The firm has a strong history of successful exits, including the IPO of Integral Ad Science and the acquisition of TruOptik by TransUnion.
-This track record in the ad-tech sector shows their ability to back companies that achieve significant scale and attract major industry players.
+The firm supports companies across seed, early, and late-stage rounds, and its portfolio shows a history of successful exits, including the IPO of Integral Ad Science and the acquisition of TruOptik by TransUnion.
+This track record points to their ability to help companies achieve significant scale and market leadership.

-- Industries of focus: Advertising, Media and Entertainment
+- Industries of focus: Advertising, Media and Entertainment, Business Development

 - Founded: 2008

-- Notable exits: Integral Ad Science (IPO), TruOptik (acquired by TransUnion), Localytics (acquired by Upland Software)
+- Portfolio highlights: Integral Ad Science (IPO), TruOptik (acquired by TransUnion), and Simpli.fi (unicorn status)

 You can refer to their website here.